blackboard/anthologydevdocs/docs/archive/b2/resources/preparing-for-learn-q2-2016.md

 :warning: This document is deprecated!

-# Preparing Your B2 for Blackboard Learn 9.1 Q2 2016
+# Preparing Your B2 for Blackboard LMS 9.1 Q2 2016

 Attached is the PowerPoint deck for the 3/16/2016 Webinar recording:
-[Preparing Your Building Block for Blackboard Learn 9.1.Q2 2016](https://sas.elluminate.com/collab/ui/scheduler/resource/recording/279AEBB7C60BDE9E0B7CC9B07120BB17).
+[Preparing Your Building Block for Blackboard LMS 9.1.Q2 2016](https://sas.elluminate.com/collab/ui/scheduler/resource/recording/279AEBB7C60BDE9E0B7CC9B07120BB17).
 In this Webinar we reviewed the changes in the upcoming Learn 9.1 Q2 2016 release and how to prepare your Building Block for the release.
 Topics covered include - Java 8, Learn Versioning, B2 Versioning, New Installer, and Development Resources. **Another must-read is** [Preparing